ColombiaOfficial Name: Republic of Colombia

 One page required for entry stamp.

 TOURIST VISA REQUIRED:

-Not required for stays less than 90 days
+Not required for stays 90 days or less.

 CURRENCY RESTRICTIONS FOR ENTRY:

 Bogotá, D.C.
 Colombia

 Mailing address: Carrera 45 No. 24B-27 Bogotá, D.C.
 110111 Colombia